Back to Blog

 You can always do it yourself.
 CapCut, DaVinci Resolve, even basic video editors work fine for cutting clips.
 The software is free.
 The only cost is your time.

 And that's the problem.
-A 4-hour stream can easily take 1-2 hours to scrub through, and that's if you're being efficient.
+A 4-hour stream can easily take 1-2 hours to scrub through, and that's before you add captions, crop to vertical, and export.
 You also have to remember where the good moments happened, which gets harder the more you stream.

 If you have more time than money, manual clipping works.
 But most VTubers are already stretched thin between streaming, community management, and having a life outside content creation.